Submitty/submitty.github.io/_docs/grader/grade_inquiry_grader.md

 ### Grade Inquiry Per Component

 If grade inquiry per component is enabled, grade inquiries can be made for a specific component.
-For example, assume there is a component of the gradeable named Read Me and a component named Documentation.
+For example, assume there is a component of the gradeable named ReadMe and a component named Documentation.
 Now two separate grade inquiries can be made for each of these components.
 The grader(s) who graded that component will get notified if they are a grader that can be shown.

 ![](/images/grade_inquiry/grader_grade_inquiry_per_component.PNG)